7wei/shareuhack/_posts/how-to-get-best-price-on-udemy-courses/index.md

 # related: []
 ---

-If you want to learn a new thing, the first online course platform may be [Udemy](https://tinyurl.com/yhdgtddt).
-You can find almost any courses you can imagine here, for example, Language, art, music, fitness, programming, business, teaching, productivity, etc. So, how to buy [Udemy](https://tinyurl.com/yhdgtddt) courses in the cheapest way?
+If you want to learn something new, the first online course platform you might think of is [Udemy](https://tinyurl.com/yhdgtddt).
+You can find almost any course imaginable here, for example, language, art, music, fitness, programming, business, teaching, productivity, and more.
+So, how can you buy [Udemy](https://tinyurl.com/yhdgtddt) courses at the cheapest price?

-## Udemy pricing
+## Udemy Pricing

-[Udemy](https://tinyurl.com/yhdgtddt) The price of the course ranges from a few dollars to a few hundred dollars, depending on the pricing of the individual lecturer, but overall, the cost of the course is very high.
-Udemy courses can be watched for life, and there is also a 30-day unsatisfied refund mechanism, so if you have a special course you like, you can buy it first and use it as your own knowledge learning library.
+The price of Udemy courses ranges from a few dollars to a few hundred dollars, depending on the pricing set by individual instructors.
+However, overall, the cost of the courses is quite reasonable.
+Udemy courses come with lifetime access and a 30-day satisfaction guarantee, so if there's a specific course you like, you can buy it and use it as your personal learning library.

-## Udemy saving strategy
+## Udemy Saving Strategies

 ### 1. Udemy Free Learning Center

-The most cost-effective way is to browse [Udemy Free Learning Center](https://tinyurl.com/yfbaghja).
-Free courses are usually not in-depth.
-It is recommended that they can be used as a free introduction or introductory course resource library.
-It is recommended to use the filter criteria to find highly evaluated courses.
-Many lecturers will teach more than one course.
-You can use this free course first and try it out.
-Look at the lecturer symbol does not match your own tone.
+The most cost-effective way is to browse the [Udemy Free Learning Center](https://tinyurl.com/yfbaghja).
+Free courses are usually not in-depth, but they can serve as a great introduction or resource library.
+It is recommended to use the filter criteria to find highly-rated courses.
+Many instructors offer more than one course, so you can start with a free course to see if the instructor’s style matches your learning preferences.

-### 2. Udemy special offer
+### 2. Udemy Special Offers

 "What?
-Isn't Udemy on sale anytime?"
+Isn't Udemy always on sale?"

-[Udemy](https://tinyurl.com/yhdgtddt) does have special prices from time to time, but there will definitely be times when the original price will be restored.
-Don't buy it unless it is urgent!
+Udemy does have special prices from time to time, but there will be times when the original price is restored.
+Unless it is urgent, do not buy courses at full price!

-Add the course [Add to Wish List](https://tinyurl.com/yf8sak6b) and come back another day to see if the discount is back.
-You can also pay attention to whether you have received Udemy's special offer reminder letter.
+Add the course to your [Wish List](https://tinyurl.com/yf8sak6b) and check back later to see if a discount is available.
+You can also watch for special offer emails from Udemy.

-### 3. Holiday special offer
+### 3. Holiday Special Offers

-During some festivals, [Udemy](https://tinyurl.com/yhdgtddt) usually has some specials with schedules.
-Valentine's Day, Teacher's Day, Black Friday, etc., can all be found.
+During certain holidays, Udemy usually offers special deals.
+Keep an eye out for discounts around Valentine's Day, Teacher's Day, Black Friday, and other major holidays.

-### 4. Turn on Udemy's promotion notification
+### 4. Turn on Udemy's Promotion Notifications

-Open the promotion notification to ensure that discount opportunities are not missed.
-At the same time, it is also recommended to open the announcement of registered course lecturers.
-Good lecturers usually update the latest relevant knowledge and news at any time, which is a good newsletter.
+Enable promotion notifications to ensure you don't miss any discount opportunities.
+It is also recommended to subscribe to the announcements of the course instructors.
+Good instructors often update their courses with the latest relevant knowledge and news, which can be very beneficial.

 ![Open Udemy's promotion notification](https://i.imgur.com/NaVDSkb.png)

-### 5. 30-day unconditional refund
+### 5. 30-Day Unconditional Refund

-Please refer to [Udemy Terms of Use](https://tinyurl.com/yzly7hek).
-If the course does not meet expectations, it can be refunded unconditionally.
-Malicious abuse of the refund mechanism is not encouraged, and Udemy will also review whether there is any When the abuse occurs, the gain will not be worth the loss.
-However, if the purchase does not meet expectations or the quality of the course is not good, please give him a refund!
+Refer to the [Udemy Terms of Use](https://tinyurl.com/yzly7hek).
+If a course does not meet your expectations, you can request a refund unconditionally.
+It is not encouraged to abuse the refund mechanism, and Udemy will review any suspected abuse.
+However, if the course does not meet your expectations or the quality is poor,​⬤

-### 6. Subscribe Udemy Pro

-[Udemy Pro](https://tinyurl.com/yhgfsrwr) is designed to focus on package learning and assist students to pass IT-related certifications.
-All content can be accessed at any time during the subscription period, and there is a 7-day free trial, It is recommended to first go to the [Udemy Pro](https://tinyurl.com/yhgfsrwr) page to see which courses are fortunate to watch, arrange the further study plan, and complete the most courses in the shortest subscription time!

-### 7. Ask the company to subsidize

-Ask if the company has a program to subsidize learning, or if the company participates in the [Udemy Business](https://tinyurl.com/ygzsqe9j) program.
-There is always a chance!

-### 8. Hunting for coupon

-You can look for discount codes on the Internet, but many circulated on the Internet are expired, which may take some time.
-If you are buying for the first time, you can also click this: [Udemy](https://tinyurl.com/yhdgtddt) to get new customer discounts!

-### 9. Pretend to be a new customer

-This trick is the focus of this article.

-In order to attract new customers, [Udemy](https://tinyurl.com/yhdgtddt) will provide special discounts to new customers, use incognito mode and clear browser cookies, let [Udemy](https:/ /tinyurl.com/yhdgtddt) mistakenly identify you as a new visitor and register for a new account, you can use the new customer discount to purchase courses and give the course to your main account as a gift!

-But if it is worth buying a course in that way, you make your own choice!